 Product Scope

 The UPOD Graphics/Animation group will create the Animations and interactive diagrams with SVG which will allow the user to gain a better understanding of Physics concepts through interactive diagrams.
 We are hoping to create 5-15 animations touching on each of the physics categories in UPOD.
 The specific diagrams to be animated will be on decided in tandem with the Physics Research group.
-Mainly in charge of the Physics diagrams and animations.

 Definitions, acronyms, and abbreviations